3 days in Milan: Itinerary of what to see in Milan (+ map)

 How to get from the airport to Milan?

 If you’re flying into Milan, you’re probably concerned with Malpensa (Wizz Air, Easy Jet) or Bergamo (Ryanair) airports.
-Both airports are located about an hour from the centre of Milan and are not accessible by public transport.
+Both airports are located about an hour from the centre of Milan.

 How to get from Bergamo Airport to Milan?

-Direct buses stop right outside the arrivals hall of Bergamo Airport (Orio al Serio Airport) and take you to Milano Centrale Train Station without stopping.
-From here, it is easy to reach the city centre by metro or on foot.
+Air-conditioned buses stop right outside the arrivals hall of Bergamo Airport (Orio al Serio Airport) to take you to Milano Centrale Train Station.

-We always buy our tickets in advance.
-Tickets are valid all day, so you can use them for any connection without any problems.
-Upon arrival, we go straight to the buses and don’t wait in line at the window or the ticket machine where you buy tickets to the center.
-At the bus, we then show the ticket on our mobile phones to the worker standing there.
+We bought our tickets here – they’re valid for the whole day, so you can use them for the next connection without any problems.
+When you arrive, you go straight to the bus, where you just show the ticket on your mobile to the staff member standing there.

 Milano Centrale Station in Milan / How to get from the airport to the center of Milan